How are the submissions reviewed?

 Helen is a Consultant Ophthalmic Surgeon, specialising in medical retina and uveitis at Bradford Teaching Hospitals NHS Foundation Trust.
 She is the lead for the Macular Service and the Uveitis Service in Bradford and is involved in clinical research in medical retina and uveitis.

 Stevie is Clinical Lead at RNIB, working to improve the quality and impact of service for people affected by sight loss.
 She and her team design effective, evidence based practice, offer professional development programmes and practical support for regional or country service delivery teams and UK-wide services.

 Usha has a varied portfolio of research interests and is recognised internationally for her work on age-related macular degeneration and diabetic retinopathy.
-She has in excess of 300 publications, has served on the editorial board of several national and international journals.
-In 2016 she was awarded a CBE for services to Ophthalmology in the UK and was also the recipient of the Macula Society’s Alan Alderman award.
+She has in excess of 300 publications and has served on the editorial board of several national and international journals.
+In 2016 she was awarded a CBE for services to ophthalmology in the UK and was also the recipient of the Macular Society’s Alan Alderman award.